xtools-at/Electron-PWA-Wrapper/README.md

 ### Preperations
 - You'll need to
-	- look up your `package.json` and put in your App's values in the *build* section
+	- look up your `package.json` and put your App's values in the *build* section
 	- and put all the required graphics into the `build` directory.
-	- See the below, and the [electron-builder Docs](https://www.electron.build) for further details!
+	- See below, and the [electron-builder Docs](https://www.electron.build) for further details!
 - run `npm run build` or `./node_modules/.bin/electron-builder build` to start the build.
 Your app files will be located in the `dist` folder.

 ### Build for macOS App Store
-- Have a machine running the latest macOS ready, and latest _XCode_ installed.
+- Have a machine running latest macOS ready, and latest _XCode_ installed.
 - Get a paid Apple Developer membership (~€99,- per year) and create Certificates, Identifiers and Provisioning Profiles for macOS:
 	- Certificates: Production -> _Mac App Distribution_ and _Mac Installer Distribution_.
 	- Identifiers: App IDs -> create one with your package/bundle name (e.g. 'com.example.myawesomeapp').